cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 > Expert mode enables further, more sophisticated features.
 This could be useful for advanced users

 Strings starting with the `*` character will only be shown in Expert mode.
+Default value renderers (see point #4) never render strings in expert mode, which means that expert mode strings are:
-These strings are either hardcoded in the transaction envelope (see point #7).
+- either hardcoded in the transaction envelope (see point #7),
+- or defined using custom `Msg` renderers (see point #9).

+If the rendering of a type has multiple nested levels of expert fields (e.g. an expert field containing a message with an expert sub-field), then only one `*` is displayed as the first character, following the Regex defined in point #3.

 For hardware wallets that don't have an expert mode, all strings MUST be shown on the device.